Initiating Small Talk

 We have all been there… smack in the middle of a situation when we’ve had to come up with something to say to someone we didn’t know very well or perhaps not at all.
 It might have been an attempt to fill the silence during a long elevator ride with a complete stranger… or to chat with a friend of a friend while standing in line at your local grocery store… or to feel less conspicuous while you wait for your friends to arrive at a party.

 Small talk creates a path from silence to conversation.
 It usually takes place between two people who are not familiar with each other’s lives.
 Some people enjoy small talk.
 For others, it is anxiety provoking.
-Some people have a real knack for coming up with great topics for small talk, while other people’s minds go completely blank when they even attempt it.
+Some folks have a real knack for coming up with great topics for small talk, while other people’s minds go completely blank when they even attempt it.

-The next time you need to come up with some small talk, keep the following five topic suggestions in mind.
+The next time you need to come up with some small talk, keep the following topic suggestions in mind.